obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

 Learn more about Obsidian Sync:

-- If you're a new Obsidian Sync user, learn how to [[set up Obsidian Sync]].
+- If you're a new Obsidian Sync user, learn how to [[Set up Obsidian Sync]].
 - If you want to configure what to sync, refer to [[Select files and settings to sync]].
 - If you already have Obsidian Sync enabled on a device, learn how to [[Set up Obsidian Sync on another device]].
 - If you want to know how to view or restore previous versions of a note, refer to [[Version history]].